Origins: Our grisly tale begins with this newspaper clipping from December 1993:

 After this confrontation, Schap left "to pack his things."
 In reality he went to seek out Glover.
 Schap found him in a phone booth on the base, in the process of conversing with Diane.
 The lovers had been speaking for 5 or

 Glover suffered slight knife wounds in the telephone booth, then tried to escape on foot.
 He ran a short distance but slipped and fell, and Schap was quickly on top of him, according to witnesses.
-Schap stabbed his victim 10 to 15 times before beheading him.
+Schap stabbed his victim 10 to

 We quote Diane Schap's recollection of the events from her description of them at Schap's trial: